Thirsty South Asia's river rifts threaten "water wars"

 Islamabad has complained to an international court that the dam in the Gurez valley, one of dozens planned by India, will affect river flows and is illegal.
 The court has halted any permanent work on the river for the moment, although India can still continue tunneling and other associated projects.

-In the years since their partition from British India in 1947, land disputes have led the two nuclear-armed neighbours to two of their three wars.
+In the years since their partition from British India in 1947, land disputes have led the two nuclear-armed neighbors to two of their three wars.
 Water could well be the next flashpoint.

 "There is definitely potential for conflict based on water, particularly if we are looking to the year 2050, when there could be considerable water scarcity in India and Pakistan," says Michael Kugelman, South Asia Associate at the Woodrow Wilson International Center for Scholars in Washington.